Thein-Naing/TestGorillaChallangesFromInterview/README.md

 `c.
 SQL/MYSQL queries (e.g how many employess with salary between $1500 to S1800 e.t.c)`

 `d.
-Data struuctures such as binary tree/linked list/stack/queue/heap/binary search tree/hashing/graph/and advanced concepts e.t.c.
+Data struuctures such as binary tree/linked list/stack/queue/heap/binary search tree/hashing/graph/and advanced concepts e.t.c( you can name it)
 (To be able to answer these type of questions, you guys must be good enough or competent in computer science but I can answer a bit only)`

 `e.
 Technical and analytical skills test for programming and problem solving (you need to write down with pencil on paper to illustrate answers for problems).`

 5. They want your comments afetr finishing each session (how do you feel the test)and after all finished you have to submit another form for your personal informations such as degree/diploma e.t.c.